particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 ```

 - This is the technique used by the Tracker Edge firmware to pull in libraries into the lib directory of Tracker Edge projects.
-- It leverages Github for storing libraries, instead of the Particle library system.
+- It leverages git for storing libraries, instead of the Particle library system.
-- Because of this, it's also easier to use your own fork of a public library with your own changes.
+- Because of this, it's significantly easier to use your own fork of a public library with your own changes.
 - It's a good way to share proprietary code between your own projects.

 For example, if you have a custom set of proprietary utilities in your company that are shared between multiple projects, the Particle library system is not ideal because there are only two levels of access: public (everyone) and private (one account).
-Since there are no team or organization libraries, using Github is often a better way to control access to the libraries.
+Since there are no team or organization libraries, using git is often a better way to control access to the libraries that  are not public.

 It works well to create the lib directory in your project, then use submodules for each "library" that you want to include in your project.
 This is how the [Tracker Edge firmware](https://github.com/particle-iot/tracker-edge) is designed.
 Within each "library" it should follow the format of Particle libraries, that is to say containing a directory called "src" with the source code for that submodule.